plausible/docs/docs/stats-api.md

 Each request must be authenticated with an API key using the Bearer Token method.
 You can obtain an API key for your account by going to your user settings page [plausible.io/settings](https://plausible.io/settings).

 The easiest way to explore the API is by using our Postman collection.
-Just define your `TOKEN` and `SITE_ID` variables and you'll have an exectuable API reference ready to go.
+Just define your `TOKEN` and `SITE_ID` variables and you'll have an executable API reference ready to go.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/32c111c4f6d2cccef9dd)